Skip to content

 A decision shortcut

-The shortest answer for most teams looks like this.
 For a small one-off fix on a few variants, use the native admin.
-For a recurring import from a PIM or a supplier system, use Matrixify on a schedule.
+For a recurring import from a PIM or supplier system, use a file or API flow.
 For ad-hoc operational edits that start as a request in chat, Slack, or a meeting, use ApiMate.

 FAQ